Seward, Minneapolis: Civic information

 Seward is split between City Council Wards 2 and 6, represented by Robin Wonsley and Jamal Osman respectively.
 Politically, Seward is progressive-left, with the Democratic-Farmer-Labor Party and Green Party having political dominance.
 The Seward Neighborhood Group is the area's neighborhood organization.

 Schools

 Seward Montessori School, a public magnet school using the Montessori method to teach pre-K to grade 5, is located in Seward.
 Attached to the school is Matthews Park and Recreation Center.
 Anne Sullivan Communication Center (emphasizing programs for the deaf and visually impaired) is located just across the Midtown Greenway in the Longfellow neighborhood.
 Students from Seward Neighborhood can walk to both these schools.
 The neighborhood resides in the official service area for Dowling Elementary School, Andersen United Middle School, and South High School.

-Population
+Demographics

 The population of Seward in the 2010 U.S. census was 7,308.
 Median household income in 1999 was $30,209 and it was $71,004 in 2022.
 Approximately 18 percent of the population lived below poverty level in 1999, including 13 percent of families.
 The median house value in 2000 was $112,000.